alwinshaju08/IIITB_Waterlevel_detector/README.md

 # Aim

 In this project, we aim to create a contactless water level indicator to fully embrace automation.
-The goal is to implement this system at our college, as our current water purifiers lack an automatic water bottle filling feature.
 Our plan is to incorporate a water level indicator equipped with a buzzer.
 When an empty bottle is positioned beneath it, the purifier will fill the bottle until the water level reaches the sensor's position within the purifier.
 Furthermore, this project can be adapted for use in hospitals to monitor and detect when drip bottles become empty.Best thing about this project is we are implementing this all on riscv processor rather than arduino board .

 # Requirements